Shringara-manjari-katha: The tale of a woman's love

 Vishama-shila says that the next story will demonstrate why a courtesan should never fall in love.

 A rich man named Vasu-datta lived in the Pundra-vardhana town, with his only son Ratna-datta.
-Guided by his teacher Vasu-bhuti, Ratna-datta grew up to be a very knowledgable man.
+Guided by his teacher Vasu-bhuti, Ratna-datta grew up to be a very knowledgeable man.
 He decided to work in the service of a powerful king instead of continuing his father's business.
 He declared that courtesans would invite him and not abandon him; if this did not happen, he would commit suicide.
 Accordingly, he set out to meet king Pratapa-mukuta of Manyakheta, accompanied by his servant Subandhu.
 He decided to earn his living on the way, but kept 1,000 pieces of gold in case of an emergency.

 On their way to Manyakheta, Ratna-datta and Subandhu came to Vidisha, and attended a dance performance by the courtesan Lavanya-sundari at the temple of Bhailla-svami-deva-pura.
 The courtesan fell in love with Ratna-datta at first sight, and after the performance, sent her friend Bakulika to invite him home.
 Ratna-datta and Lavanya-sundari spent a night together, and she became so attached to him that she stopped thinking about all other men.
 However, he left in the morning and went to a gaming house.
 She sent Bakulika to invite him again, and that night, asked him about his future plans.
 When Ratna-datta said that he was going to Manyakheta, Lavanya-sundari decided to go with him, accompanied by a procurer.